Skip to main content

 Start with Encyclopedias and Reference Books / eBooks: These resources will give you a broad overview of your subject and will allow you to better understand where the specific information you find later fits in the bigger picture.

-Dive deep with Books/eBooks: Books/eBooks (a.k.a. monographs and secondary sources) will have more specific information about aspects of your topic.
+Dive deep with Books/eBooks: Books/eBooks (a.k.a. secondary sources or monographs) will have more specific information about aspects of your topic.
 Sometimes there will be an entire book on your specific topic, sometimes you may have to assemble information from multiple monographs.